yangsu01/funance_blog/blogs/10-factor-models-and-PCA/factor-models-and-PCA.md

 Let's try to interpret this plot.

 - **PC1** can be thought of as the **overall market trend** since all stocks have similar loadings
 - **PC2** shows the highest loadings on _Apple_, _Amazon_, _Salesforce_, _Microsoft_...
-So maybe this is captures the **tech/software trends**
+So maybe this captures the **tech/software trends**
 - **PC3** is a bit harder to interpret, but the highest loadings are either pharmaceuticals or consumer products which are all consumer facing companies.
 So maybe it captures the **consumer trends**

 ### 2.2 Clustering

-Now we need to define the selection criteria using the PCs.
+Now we need to define the selection criteria.
 The simplest way is to look at each principal component and choose stocks with the highest loadings.
 However, this does not take into account correlation and expected returns (we don't want to select stocks that are expected to lose money...)

 The solution is to use clustering to group stocks into clusters, then select stocks with the highest expected returns from each cluster.